a3huang/dsp/statistics/7-1-weight_vs_age.md

 ![alt-text](https://github.com/a3huang/dsp/blob/master/img/Scatter-7-1.png)

-From the quantile plots below, it seems like birth weight is very slightly increasing as mother's age increases.
-However, it is interesting to note the sudden large dip in birth weights at around age 39.
-After that, the birth weight seems to go back up again to the typical values.
-I can't think of any good reason why 39 year old mothers specifically have babies with very low birth weights, especially when 40 year old mothers seem to have babies with more typical birth weights.
+From the quantile plots below, it seems like birth weight is very slightly increasing with mother's age.
+It's interesting to note the large dip in birth weight at around age 39.
+After that, the values of birth weight seem to take on values similar to ones before age 39 once again.
+It seems strange that all ages in the range from 13 to 41 seem to be associated with similar birth weights, while only age 39 seems to have abnormally low birth weights.
 In light of this, we should investigate further why so many of the 39 year old mothers in our data set have babies with much lower birth weights than all other ages.

 ![alt-text](https://github.com/a3huang/dsp/blob/master/img/Quantiles-7-1.png)